Scroll to top

 It is possible to be trained as both a notary and a barrister, but this is much rarer than being a solicitor and a notary.
 There are many different paths to becoming a lawyer, so there can be some crossover between barristers, solicitors and notaries.

-Can a non-lawyer become a notary public?
+Can a non-lawyer become a public notary?

-You might be wondering if it’s possible to become a notary public without also being a solicitor or barrister.
+You might be wondering if it’s possible to become a public notary without also being a solicitor or barrister.

 This depends on the country you live in.
 For example, in the U.S. notaries are much more common than in the UK.
 American notaries are known as a ‘notary public’ and serve a different purpose to American lawyers, as they are not qualified to give legal advice.
 In the United States, a notary is just a notary – their role is restricted to notarising documents and witnessing signatures etc. American notaries do not have as much expertise as UK notaries and their function is very restricted.